Hackley Public Library

 Users agree to respect the integrity of computing and network systems.
 Users shall not intentionally develop or use programs that harass other users, infiltrate a computer, computing system or network, and/or damage or alter the hardware or software components or the set up of a computer, computing system or network.

-Users must sign in, giving both first and last names.
-ID may be checked to determine that users of the unfiltered computers are age 18 or older.
+Users of Library provided Internet access equipment must sign in, giving both first and last names.
+ID may be checked to determine that users are age 18 or older.

-The Hackley Public Library assumes no responsibility for any damages, direct or indirect, arising from use of the Internet.
+The Hackley Public Library assumes no responsibility for any damages, direct or indirect, arising from use of the Library’s network or wireless Internet connections.
 The Hackley Public Library makes no warranties of any kind, whether expressed or implied, for the Internet service provided.
 Specific sites on the Internet may be unavailable due to technical reasons beyond local control.
-Staff assistance is not available to assist individuals with downloading or with configuring or operating their own equipment, including getting connected to the wireless network.

-The staff of the Hackley Public Library monitors the use of Internet workstations to ensure that users are not in violation of acceptable use guidelines.
-Use of the Internet terminals is not private.
+The staff of the Hackley Public Library monitors the use of the network and the Internet workstations to ensure that users are not in violation of acceptable use guidelines.
+Use of the Library’s network is not private.

 Inappropriate use will be determined by the librarian in charge, following this policy, rules of use developed for this library, and all applicable laws and regulations.
 Decisions of the librarian in charge may be appealed to the library director, whose decision is final.